-As we have reported in previous years, Nitlapan-UCA - which is largely self-financing - is not directly affected by these measures, although there are concerns that it continues to receive foreign funding.
-As part of enhanced political control, the Foreign Agents Act requires any organisation to be registered as a foreign agent if it receives funds from abroad.
-Participation in this foreign registry is used as leverage to silence dissident voices, as organisations risk losing their legal status if they express opinions related to political issues in the country with the excuse that they are considered "agents of a foreign country".
-Despite these difficulties, ongoing social and research programmes could continue with some adjustments (see also below).
-Concrete work in the rural communities where Nitlapan operates is still possible, even under the increasing control and supervision of all types of activities and community meetings.
+As we reported in previous years, Nitlapan-UCA -which is largely self-financing- is not directly affected by these measures, although there are concerns about continuing to receive foreign funding.
+As part of the strengthened political control, the law of foreign agent requires that each organization must be registered as foreign agent if they are receiving funds from abroad.
+Being part of this foreign register is used as a pressure to silence dissident voices, as organizations risk losing their legal status if they express opinions related to political issues in the country with the excuse that they are considered as "agents of a foreign country".
+Despite these difficulties, the ongoing social and research programs could be continued with some adjustments (see also below).
+The concrete work in the rural communities in which Nitlapan is intervening is still possible even under increasing control and surveillance of all types of activities and community gatherings.

-1 In 2018, UCA received 250.9 million Cordobas (i.e. about USD 7 million); in 2022, it received 1 million Cordobas (i.e. about USD 30,000) - https://confidencial.digital/nacion/cnu-asesta-el-golpe-final-al-presupuesto-de-uca-y-ucatse-en-2022/
+1 In 2018 UCA received 250,9 millions of Cordobas (i.e around 7 million USD); in 2022 it received 1 million Cordobas (i.e. around 30,000 USD) - https://confidencial.digital/nacion/cnu-asesta-el-golpe-final-al-presupuesto-de-uca-y-ucatse-en-2022/

-The Fondo de Desarrollo Local (microfinance organisation) remains active in green microfinance, although it has suffered from the high emigration rate that Nicaragua has been experimenting with since 2022, especially to the United States.
-Demand for credit has declined.
-Both Nitlapan and FDL have also suffered from the loss of numerous employees of both institutions and high staff turnover.
-Under the European Microfinance Platform's Green, Climate-Smart and Inclusive Finance Action Group, it has even taken the lead in a learning network on "Green Heroes".
+The Fondo de Desarrollo Local (microfinance organization) remains active in the field of green microfinance although it has been affected by the high level of emigration that Nicaragua is experimenting since 2022 particularly to United State.
+The credit demand has diminished.
+Both Nitlapan and FDL have also suffered due to loss of numerous workers from both institutions and high levels of staff rotation.
+In the framework of the European Microfinance Platform Action Group on Green, Climate-Smart and Inclusive Finance, it has even taken a leading role in a learning network on 'Green Heroes'.